xMattC/mt5-quant-lib/README.md

 - Each helper class is standalone and can be reused or extended.
 - Use `MultiSymbolSignalTracker` to handle per-symbol logic in multi-asset EAs.
 - Time-related functions are consolidated in `TimeZones.mqh` and `TradeWindow.mqh`.
 ---
+Note: This repository serves as a proof of concept.
+Active development is maintained in a private repository.
+If you're interested in collaborating more closely, please don’t hesitate to reach out.